FormidableLabs/spectacle/CONTRIBUTING.md

 We have various deck scenarios in `examples` in this repository that are part of the development process.

-We follow the convention of `start:NAME` to run an in-memory dev server for a specific example, but we also have a `pnpm run build-examples` script task to make sure we're actually producing non-broken sample presentations as a CI / assurance test.
+We follow the convention of `start:NAME` to run an in-memory dev server for a specific example, but we also have a `pnpm run build:examples` script task to make sure we're actually producing non-broken sample presentations as a CI / assurance test.

+If you'd like to make changes to Spectacle core, and see changes reflected in the examples, run `pnpm run build:core --watch` in a terminal window, and then follow along with the following commands in a _separate_ terminal window.

 #### `examples/js`